 Initially my participation in real estate was limited to private real estate funds and syndications.
 That changed a few years ago when I developed a relationship with Cresten Capital Holdings and Kevin Tupy.
 It started by putting 5% of the equity into a 70-unit apartment complex, but it escalated quickly from there.
 When COVID hit, Kevin and I were both sitting on cash and had the opportunity to buy up several multi-family apartment complexes when many other investors were playing defense.
-When acquisition opportunities dried up, we went hard on new development.
-As of mid-2022, we had more than $100 million in projects in active development.
+When acquisition opportunities dried up, we changed our focus to new development projects.

-Today, our combined portfolio consists of 25 commercial properties primarily consisting of multi-family apartment complexes, strip malls, and QSR restaurants.
+As of early 2024, our combined portfolio consists of 35 commercial properties primarily consisting of multi-family apartment complexes, strip malls, and QSR restaurants.
 When our current projects under construction are complete, we will have more than 2,000 apartment units in South Dakota.
-We also own 14 retail properties, which include 9 Starbucks locations across the Midwest.
+We also own 14 retail properties, which include 10 Starbucks locations across the Midwest.
 We are continuing to grow aggressively and plan to make Cresten the premier real estate brand in our community.

 Faith, Philanthropy, and Community Involvement

 A major element of my Christian faith is a calling to give to others joyfully while also being the best steward possible of the resources God has entrusted to me.
-This means supporting my local church, Faith Baptist Fellowship West (soon to be called Risen Hope Baptist Church), with time, talent, and treasurer.
+This means supporting my local church, with time, talent, and treasure.
 My faith calls me to give back, meet needs, and identify creative solutions to community problems.
 I also believe that business leaders should serve on non-profit boards and work on philanthropic projects for the common good.
 While I can’t serve on every board or support every non-profit, I help where I can.

 I also believe how non-profits operate and raise money in my community needs to evolve to meet today’s challenges.
 There is too much overlap of services among non-profits and not enough accountability with how donor dollars are spent.
 I have tried to be a thought leader on the topic of philanthropy and have experimented with creative fundraising projects such as the MarketBeat Burger, MarketBrew beer, and the MarketBeat Holiday Plaza.
 Over time, I hope to become a trusted voice in the Sioux Falls business community about what effective philanthropy looks like and how non-profits can operate with the same level of operational excellence that many for-profit businesses do.

-In terms of current volunteer work, I serve on the Board of Trustees for Kairos University (formerly known as Sioux Falls Seminary).
-I also serve on the Board of Directors at Startup Sioux Falls and on the Campaign Cabinet for Forward Sioux Falls 2026.
-I am currently the Treasurer at my church, Faith Baptist Fellowship.
-We (MarketBeat) also support a variety of annual events in Sioux Falls including Innovation Expo, Hey Sioux Falls, Juneteenth, YPN Crossroads Summit, Sioux Falls Leadership Summit, and others.
+In terms of current volunteer work, I serve on the Board of Directors for the Greater Sioux Falls Chamber of Commerce and the South Dakota Enterprise Institute.
+I also serve on an advisory board for Augustana University.
+I have previously served on boards for March of Dimes, Sioux Falls Seminary (Kairos University), and Startup Sioux Falls.
+We (MarketBeat) also support a variety of annual events in Sioux Falls including Innovation Expo, Juneteenth, YPN Crossroads Summit, Sioux Falls CEO Summit, Sioux Falls Leadership Summit, and others.

 When I was growing up, my mom was a school librarian, and my dad was a police officer.
 This meant my dad often had to work unusual hours and sleep during the day.
 My dad demonstrated his love for our family by working hard, being a provider, and always doing whatever needed to be done.
 I have the luxury of working a more normal schedule, and I want to be around as much as I can during our kids’ formative years.
 I prioritize being at home with Karine, Micah, and Ady on nights and weekends, at the expense of being more involved in the community.
 I try to do an activity with my children every Saturday and take them on a father-daughter/son trip every summer.
 We are not big on organized activities but are big on quality time and creating experiences for our children.

-As I write this biography, I am currently thirty-six years old.
+As I write this biography, I am currently thirty-eight years old.
 With 30 years or more remaining in my career, I have a lot more that I hope to accomplish.
 I hope to grow MarketBeat into a $50m/year privately held business.
-I hope to permanently establish a downtown entrepreneurship support center in Sioux Falls.
-I hope to build a permanent home for my church.
+I hope to redefine what effective philanthropy means in my community.
 I hope to build a real estate empire, as well as the largest venture capital firm in the region.
 I hope to run for elected office and be a key leader in my community.
-I hope to redefine what effective philanthropy means in my community.
+I hope to create and fund many community projects and amenities that all can enjoy.
 While I may not accomplish all these goals, I will always strive to do more and be more.